sysborg/autentiquev2/README.md

 En-US
 Documentation about API: https://docs.autentique.com.br/api/sobre-o-graphql

-Soon we will rewrite this code at Python.
+Soon this library in Python too.

 Required PHP 8 or greater.
 How did you install composer?